If you're planning a trip to the French Alps and you live in Europe, why not take the train and signRead More

 There's much more to a great restaurant than just the food it serves.
-As with many other experiences, a gastronomic one does not only depend on the cuisine but also on the circumstances - the people you're sharing it with, the atmosphere in the restaurant, the waiters' kindness (or lack of it!) and the place itself and its environment.
+As with many other experiences, a gastronomic one does not only depend on the cuisine but also on the experience - the people you're sharing it with, the atmosphere in the restaurant, the waiters' kindness (or lack of it!), the place itself and its environment.

 At Undiscovered Mountains, both our personal experiences as locals and the constant feedback we get from our clients help us find the greatest places for unique gastronomic experiences.
-Whichever holiday you're on with us, it doesn't matter whether you're looking for a romantic dinner, a place that's perfect for families, or the best value for money restaurant in the area: we'll always be able to give you the best tips!
+Whether you're looking for a romantic dinner, a place that's perfect for families, or the best value for money restaurant in the area, we'll be on hand to give you the best tips!

 LE VAL DES SOURCES

-Claude and Colette, the couple who own this venerable hotel/restaurant in the Valgaudemar Valley, don't care too much for global travel websites (though the reviews written about their establishment are all laudatory!).
-Let's face it, they don't really need to!
-Their reputation of excellence is the fruit of a constant professionalism, a passion for their area's history and culinary traditions, and a true love for everything that makes food good for you: ancient kinds of vegetable grown locally, mountain trout farmed metres away from their hotel in the pristine waters of the local stream, meals based on the seasonal harvest, etc.
+Claude and Colette, the couple who own this venerable hotel-restaurant in the Valgaudemar Valley, don't care too much for global travel websites, though the reviews written about their establishment are all laudatory.
+They don't really need to!
+Their reputation of excellence is the fruit of a constant professionalism, a passion for their area's history and culinary traditions, and a true love for everything that makes food good for you: ancient varieties of vegetables grown locally, mountain trout farmed metres away from their hotel in the pristine waters of a local stream, meals based on the seasonal harvest, etc.

-What all well established and self proclaimed "good restaurants" are craving for and proudly promote on their menus nowadays, the Val des Sources has been doing it for decades (since 1965, to be precise!) discreetly, far away from all trends, and with true conviction.
+What all well established and self proclaimed "good restaurants" proudly promote on their menus nowadays, the Val des Sources has been doing for decades (since 1965, to be precise!) discreetly, far away from all trends, and with true conviction.

-Indeed, a meal at the Val des Sources is as educational as it is delightful.
+In addition, a meal at the Val des Sources is as educational as it is delightful.
 Claude has a unique knowledge of the local culinary traditions and is always happy to share it with his customers.
-And a meal can quickly turn into a fascinating saga if he starts telling you - when bringing a good "génépi" digestive at the end of your meal - about, say, the long history of mountaineering in the awe inspiring Valgaudemar Valley, nicknamed the "Little Himalayas"!
+And, a meal can quickly turn into a fascinating saga if he starts telling you - when bringing a good "génépi" digestive at the end of your meal - about, say, the long history of mountaineering in the awe inspiring Valgaudemar Valley, nicknamed the "Little Himalayas"!

 All in all, a dinner (or lunch!) at the Val des Sources truly is one of a kind, and we can't recommend it highly enough!
 The Val des Sources (logically) features in our popular Gourmet Alpine Walking Holiday!